Skip to content

 The third anniversary of the Ukraine War came and went on Monday as the US is rapidly reorienting where it stands on the conflict.
 The tectonic shift was laid bare Monday in the UN General Assembly, where the US broke with European allies and opposed Ukraine’s resolution condemning Russian aggression and calling for the withdrawal of Russian troops from Ukraine.
 Instead, the US put forth a rival resolution calling for an end to the conflict without laying blame on Russia for starting it.
 Both resolutions were adopted.

-Meanwhile, France’s President Emmanuel Macron met with Donald Trump in Washington on Monday in an attempt to realign to US and Europe.
+Meanwhile, France’s President Emmanuel Macron met with Donald Trump in Washington on Monday in an attempt to realign the US and Europe.
 During the meeting, Trump declined to label Russian President Vladimir Putin as a dictator and incorrectly claimed that the US has spent three times more than Europe to support Ukraine.
+He is expected to brief EU leaders today, ahead of a potential defense summit on Sunday.
+Macron’s takeaway: A truce could be weeks away, but “should not be a surrender of Ukraine.”
+UK Prime Minister Keir Starmer is also expected to meet with Trump in Washington on Thursday to discuss Ukraine’s security.

 Setting the record straight on funding: European countries, including the EU, have collectively exceeded America’s support, providing $138 billion in allocated aid compared to America’s $119 billion (though America maintains a slight edge in military assistance).
 When factoring in additional pending commitments, Europe’s lead increases further.
 However, nearly 90% of EU institutional financial support consists of loans (albeit with very favorable terms), while approximately 60% of American financial aid has been delivered as outright grants.